CharlesBlonde/libsoundtouch/README.md

 ### Websocket

-Soudtouch devices support Websocket notifications in order to prevent pulling and to get immediate updates.
+Soundtouch devices support Websocket notifications in order to prevent pulling and to get immediate updates.

 ```python
 from libsoundtouch import soundtouch_device